ZacharyLees/Alka-Seltzer-Report/README.md

 # Alka-Seltzer-Report

-Performing an experiment to determine factors associated with tablets disolving.
+Performing an experiment to determine factors associated with tablets dissolving rate.

 QUESTION 1: Which variables (liquid type, liquid temperature, tablet brand, and surface area) are significant in predicting dissolve time of antacid tablets?